Feestig/ONORobot/src/opsoro/apps/sociono/thibaud.md

             global Emoticons
             post_emoticons = json.loads(request.form['data'])
             Emoticons = post_emoticons['text']['emoticon']
-            print_info(Emoticons)
             loop_T = StoppableThread(target=asyncEmotion)

             playTweetInLanguage(tweepyObj)
 ```

-asyncEmotion iterates all items in the emoticon array and plays it. we use ```time.sleep()``` to halt the program for a few second so the animation can complete without getting interupted by the next onethis is done on a different thread since ```time.sleep()``` halts all code from executing for a set duration. without this call the animations will play but they will be unnoticed since they will start playing directly when the call is made.
-The previous animation will be started but can not finish since there is a new one coming in
+asyncEmotion iterates all items in the array and plays it. we use ```time.sleep()``` to halt the program for a few second so the animation can complete without getting interrupted by the next one.
+This is done on a different thread since ```time.sleep()``` halts all code from being executed for a set duration. without this call the animations will play but they will be unnoticed.
+They will start playing directly when the call is made causing the previous animation unable to finish because a new one should directly be executed.
 ```
 def asyncEmotion():
     time.sleep(0.05)